Confident beach legs after treatment at The Vein Clinic Swindon

 What Happens During the Scan?

-Your scan will be performed either with you lying on the examination table or standing beside it.
+Your scan may be performed with you lying on the examination table or standing beside it.
 Warm gel is applied to your leg(s), and a small handheld device called a transducer is placed over different areas to assess blood flow.
-Your calf muscle may be gently squeezed to simulate how blood moves through your veins.
+Gentle calf compression may be used to assess valve function and venous reflux.

+The sound waves create real‑time images on a monitor, allowing detailed assessment of venous flow patterns.
 Most consultations take around 30–40 minutes.
-If a full deep vein scan is required (for example, after a DVT), the examination may take longer.
+If a full deep vein assessment is required, the examination may take longer.

 After Your Duplex Scan

 There are no special instructions to follow after your scan.
-Your results will be reviewed and discussed during your appointment.
-We will explain what the findings mean for your vein health and outline any recommended treatments to address your concerns.
+The findings are reviewed and explained during your appointment, with discussion of what the results mean for your vein health and whether any treatment is recommended.